-Note: Certification for the R-12/HSV will only be conducted by trained TVO Examiners.
-Members with a Class B CDL, Hazardous Material endorsement and Tank Vehicle endorsement do not require further TVO certification.
+Note: Certification for the R-11 will only be conducted by trained TVO Examiners.
+Members with a Class A or Class B CDL, a Hazardous Material endorsement and a Tank Vehicle endorsement do not require further TVO certification.

 Section 3-INTRODUCTION